nmantani/FileInsight-plugins/README.md

 * File comparison
   Compare contents of two files
 * Hash values
-  Calculate MD5, SHA1, SHA256, ssdeep, TLSH, imphash, impfuzzy, telfhash hash values of selected region (the whole file if not selected)
+  Calculate CRC32, MD5, SHA1, SHA256, ssdeep, TLSH, imphash, impfuzzy, exphash, Rich PE header hash, telfhash values of selected region (the whole file if not selected)
 * Send to (CLI)
   Send selected region (the whole file if not selected) to other CLI program and get output
 * Send to (GUI)